stevedonovan/Microlight/readme.md

     > = imapfilter(tonumber,{'one',1,'f',23,2})
     {1,23,2}

-`collect` makes a array out of an iterator. 'collectuntil` can be given a custom predicate and `collectn` takes up to a maximum number of values, which is useful for iterators that never terminate.
+`collect` makes a array out of an iterator. `collectuntil` can be given a custom predicate and `collectn` takes up to a maximum number of values, which is useful for iterators that never terminate.
 (Note that we need to pass it either a proper iterator, like `pairs`, or